 Young Professional Stewardship Grant

-Individuals and/or groups are encouraged to submit a proposal to be considered for grant(s), the funds for which will be raised during the Silent Auction at the 2016 Prairie Conservation and Endangered Species Conference (PCESC) and through specific sponsorship support.
-The grant recipients will be announced at the PCESC Banquet on February 18, 2016.
-There may also be an opportunity for the winning applicant(s) to present the results of their projects at the 2016 PCESC.
+Individuals and/or groups are encouraged to submit a proposal to be considered for grant(s), the funds for which will be raised during the Silent Auction at the 2019 Prairie Conservation and Endangered Species Conference and through specific sponsorship support.
+The grant recipients will be announced at the conference banquet on February 20, 2019.
+There may also be an opportunity for the winning applicant(s) to present the results of their projects at the conference.

 The deliverables expected from the winning projects include: an interim report, a final report, and a poster.